frankswu/docs-1/development/workflows/paving.md

-# Putting Fuchsia on a Device
+# Putting Dahlia on a Device

-One of the best ways to experience Fuchsia is by running it on actual hardware.
+One of the best ways to experience Dahlia is by running it on actual hardware.
-This guide will help you get Fuchsia installed on your device.
-Fuchsia has good support for a few different hardware platforms including the Acer Switch 12, Intel NUC, and Google Pixelbook (not to be confused with the Chromebook Pixel).
+This guide will help you get Dahlia installed on your device.
+Dahlia has good support for a few different hardware platforms including the Acer Switch 12, Intel NUC, and Google Pixelbook (not to be confused with the Chromebook Pixel).
 The install process is not currently compatible with ARM-based targets.
-The Fuchsia install process, called 'paving', requires two machines, the machine on which you want to run Fuchsia ("target") and the machine on which you build Fuchsia ("host").
+The Dahlia install process, called 'paving', requires two machines, the machine on which you want to run Dahlia ("target") and the machine on which you build Dahlia ("host").
 Host and target must be able to communicate over a local area network.
-On your host system you will build Fuchsia, create a piece of install media, and stream a large portion of the system over the network to the target.
+On your host system you will build Dahlia, create a piece of install media, and stream a large portion of the system over the network to the target.

 The `fx` command will be used throughout these instructions.
 If you have fx